dguzh/geoparser/docs/usage.rst

    train_docs = trainer.annotate(train_corpus)

-If you want to include all annotations regardless of spaCy's recognition:
+Or if you want to load annotations from an Annotator file:

 .. code-block:: python

-   train_docs = trainer.annotate(train_corpus, include_unmatched=True)
+   train_docs = trainer.annotate("path/to/annotations.json")

 Training the Model
 ~~~~~~~~~~~~~~~~~~